lrdj/LL-2025/pages/about.md

 ### Coverage

-**{{ site.data.summary.total_institutions | number_with_delimiter }} institutions** hosted these lectures, from major universities to local community centers, representing the breadth of public intellectual engagement across the UK.
+**{{ page.institutions }} institutions** hosted these lectures, from major universities to local community centers, representing the breadth of public intellectual engagement across the UK.

 ### About This Archive